Privacy Policy

 Why do we collect personal and sensitive information?

-Endeavour Foundation collects personal and sensitive information from people accessing our services, donors, employees, volunteers, and contractors to deliver supports and services and carry out Endeavour Foundation business activities.
+Endeavour Foundation collects personal and sensitive information from the people who access our services, our employees, contractors, consultants and supporters to deliver supports and services, administer and manage our relationship, to send newsletters, information and marketing communications, to facilitate fundraising and lotteries activities and carry out Endeavour Foundation business activities.
 We will only collect personal information that is necessary to carry out these activities.

 How do we collect personal and sensitive information?

 We collect personal and sensitive information by asking an individual or their representative to provide it.
-In the case of people accessing our services, we first ask you to complete a Privacy Statement and Consent Form (QF 5013.02), which sets out why we are asking for the information, how we may use or disclose, it and how to make a complaint.
-In some instances, personal information must be provided in order to provide a service or support.
+In some instances, personal information must be provided before we’re able to provide a service or support.

 We also collect personal information while providing supports or services.
-For example, a support worker will record personal information about a person we support to complete daily progress notes, or personal information may be collected about a trainee in the process of evaluating their progress in their traineeship.
+For example, a support worker will record personal information about a person we support to complete daily progress notes, our fundraising and lotteries teams will record personal information to facilitate donations or ticket purchases; or personal information may be collected about a trainee in the process of evaluating their progress in their traineeship.

 We may collect information about an individual from a third party, but we will obtain the individual’s consent when doing so.
 For example, we will obtain consent from a job applicant before contacting their former employer for a referee report, our we may collect information from a health care provider about a person we support.